exercism/elixir/exercises/concept/high-school-sweetheart/.docs/introduction.md

 ## Pipe Operator

 The `|>` operator is called the pipe operator.
-It can be used to chain function calls together in such a way that the value returned by the previous function call is passed as the first argument to the next function call.
+It is used to chain function calls together in such a way that the value returned by the previous function call is passed as the first argument to the next function call.

+When using the pipeline, you can place the `|>` operator after the result of a function call to pass its return value as the first argument to the next function.
+However, there is no need to use the `|>` operator on the first function call, as you can simply call the function with its arguments.

+Here's an example:

 ```elixir
 "hello"